mradovic38/tiny-starcoder-evaluation/README.md

 # Tiny Starcoder FIM Code Completion Model Evaluation

 ## [Generating the dataset](data_fetcher.py)
 To generate the dataset, I first cloned the public repository of my [Football Analysis]("https://github.com/mradovic38/football_analysis") project using the `clone_repo()` function.
 This function clones the repository into a specified directory, ensuring the code is available locally.
 After cloning, I used the `collect_python_files()` function to gather all Python files (except `__init__.py` files) from the repository into a target directory.
-This function recursively searches for .py files and stores them in a designated folder for further processing.
+This function searches for .py files and stores them in a designated folder for further processing.
 I applied this process to gather all Python files from the cloned repository.

 ## [Splitting scripts into prefix, middle and suffix](split_generator.py)
 To prepare the dataset for the model, I implemented the `SplitGenerator` class, which splits Python files into three sections: **prefix**, **middle**, and **suffix**.
-The prefix** and suffix sections each contain 200 tokens, providing ample context for predicting the middle segment, which is 40 tokens long.
+The prefix and suffix sections each contain 200 tokens, providing ample context for predicting the middle segment, which is 40 tokens long.

 The process works as follows:
 - **Tokenization**: The code is tokenized using a provided tokenizer.